 A digital visitor management system provides a variety of safety features for everyone at a manufacturing facility.
 For example:

-- Automatic emergency notifications allow site managers to notify anyone who has checked in electronically to receive real-time messages about threats or evacuation instructions.
+• Automatic emergency notifications allows site managers to notify anyone who has checked in electronically to receive real-time messages about threats or evacuation instructions.
 Geofencing technology can also alert anyone in a specific area of threats they may face (or alert security that guests may pose a threat to sensitive equipment or data).

-- Touchless check-in with Sine also lets manufacturing facilities keep visitors safe from public health threats, such as COVID-19 and the flu.
-During outbreaks, temperature checks and vaccine or other health questionnaires can be added to the check-in process.
+• Touchless check-in with Sine also lets manufacturing facilities keep visitors safe from public health threats, such as COVID-19 and the flu.
+During outbreaks, health questionnaires can be added to the check-in process.

 Visibility